hannesdelbeke/brain/tech art/Goal driven learning.md

 ## Goal driven learning
 It often is easier to set a goal, and then break down what you need to learn.

-e.g. I want a tool that automates skin transfer between 2 rigs that live on Perforce.
+e.g. I want a tool that automates skin transfer between 2 rigs that live on [[Perforce]].
-So I need to learn Blender, Python, how to use Python in Blender, and Perforce.
+So I need to learn Blender, Python, how to use Python in Blender, and [[Perforce]].
-I already know Blender and Perforce, but I don't know Python and how to use it in Blender.
+I already know Blender and [[Perforce]], but I don't know Python and how to use it in Blender.

 Now I know what to learn, and I have a purpose for it.